• Use Cases

 Why this workflow breaks down without a delivery layer

-Signup is the most universal fan-out event in SaaS, but it is also where teams start accreting one-off integration code.
-A single new user can trigger CRM updates, list membership changes, onboarding tags, and internal alerts across four different systems.
+Signup is the most universal fan-out event in SaaS, and it is also where teams start accreting one-off integration code.
+A single new user can trigger CRM updates, list membership changes, onboarding tags, and internal alerts — across whatever combination each workspace has connected.

-Each destination wants different shape and timing.
+Each destination wants a different shape and timing.
 HubSpot wants properties and lifecycle context, Mailchimp wants audience membership, Intercom wants support context, and Slack wants a short human-readable message.
-Teams usually stitch this together in the signup handler until it becomes the riskiest part of the flow.
+Multiplied by every tenant that connected a different mix, that signup handler becomes the riskiest part of your app.

 The event flow